 Adobe Stock is Seamlessly Integrated into Your Workflow

-You can use an unlimited number of watermarked Stock preview images in your projects and designs – and launch your search right from within your favorite apps such as Photoshop, Illustrator, InDesign, and more.
+You can use an unlimited number of watermarked Stock preview images in your projects and designs – and search & browse right from within your favorite apps such as Photoshop, Illustrator, InDesign, Dreamweaver, Animate, Premiere Pro, and After Effects.
 Then if you decide to license any particular image(s), you can do it inside those Adobe tools with a single click, without changing any of the work you’ve created.

 Check out this 90-second demo – it is so quick, slick and easy to use:

-For more details, including the step-by-step walkthrough of how to seamlessly use Adobe Stock from inside your CC products, see this guide: Using Adobe Stock in Design Workflows.
+For more details, including the step-by-step walkthrough of how to seamlessly use Adobe Stock from inside your CC products, see the Quick Start Guide.

-And if you’re part of a larger organization, then you can use the group-enabled capabilities of Adobe Stock (such as pooled images) to collaborate together with your coworkers on larger projects using Creative Cloud for Teams.
+And if you’re part of a larger organization, then you can use the group-enabled capabilities of Adobe Stock (such as pooled images, extended licenses, and reporting tools) to collaborate together with your coworkers on larger projects using Creative Cloud for Teams.

 Special: Legally download dozens of free Adobe books for a limited time!